Knox County Courts – A Practical Guide to Court Records and Services

 Post-decree QDRO (transfer of retirement accounts)$175

-Fees are paid at the Clerk of Courts office on the third floor of the courthouse.
-The court maintains Domestic Relations forms online, and the Common Pleas Court website offers downloadable affidavits for property, parenting, income and expenses, and health insurance.
-Individuals representing themselves can find procedural guidance through the court’s self-help resources.
+Fees are paid at the Clerk of Courts office.
+The Common Pleas Court website offers downloadable affidavits for property, parenting, income and expenses, and health insurance.
+If you’re representing yourself, you can find procedural guidance through the court’s self-help resources.

 Parenting Education